microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 }
 ```

 Add a new class called `OrdersStore.cs` to the `Data` folder and populate it with a method to check if it can connect to CosmosDB.
-Make sure to update the Document Collection database and name to match the yours:
+Make sure to update the database and collection name in this code to match yours:

 ```csharp
 using System;